-All students in the Junior School participate in Coding and Robotics through the FIRST LEGO League (FLL).
+Students in the Junior School participate in coding and robotics through the FIRST LEGO League (FLL).
 Working together in small groups, students design and build a LEGO model using a motor and simple machine.
 Junior School students also participate in environmental stewardship projects.
 Some of these inquiry projects include studying endangered species; composting with vermi-worms; taking responsibility for personal waste; and learning about trees, soil, and habitats.

 Building a sense of teamwork and school spirit is an important learning opportunity that can be enhanced through appropriate competition.
 Therefore, the school is committed to building competitive athletic programs where students are provided with increasing levels of competition as they move through the Junior School to the Senior School in a way that supports their skill development, sense of teamwork and commitment to sportsmanship.

-Expectations for academic achievement in Junior School are set high yet are balanced with a rich curriculum of competitive and recreational activities including:
+Expectations for academic achievement in Junior School are set high yet are balanced with a rich curriculum of competitive and recreational activities that could include:

 - Chess Club